 MGX Minerals Announces Oilsands Lithium Extraction and Wastewater Treatment System Deployments

-VANCOUVER, Feb.
-7, 2019 - MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) and engineering partner PurLucid Treatment Solutions ("PurLucid") are pleased to report a second deployment of an advanced wastewater treatment system is near completion and commissioning is expected shortly.
+VANCOUVER, BC / ACCESSWIRE / February 7, 2019 / MGX Minerals Inc. (''MGX'' or the ''Company'') (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) and engineering partner PurLucid Treatment Solutions (''PurLucid'') are pleased to report a second deployment of an advanced wastewater treatment system is near completion and commissioning is expected shortly.
 The system is capable of processing up to 10m3 per hour.
 The system will significantly reduce greenhouse gases through energy savings on steam generation.
 The technology provides superior treatment outcomes when compared to conventional technology which requires offsite trucking and high cost (due to toxicity) disposal.
 The technology can treat the water in line, under temperature and pressure, without cooling water first and is a paradigm shift advancement in waste water management and oilsands operations.
-This will result in significantly less energy use for water treatment, reduction in greenhouse gases and also eliminate a major operational challenge of a ("SAGD") facility, which is heat exchanger fouling.
+This will result in significantly less energy use for water treatment, reduction in greenhouse gases and also eliminate a major operational challenge of a (''SAGD'') facility, which is heat exchanger fouling.

 Mobilization of a third system, capable of processing 10m3 per hour to extract lithium from brine, is also being finalized.
 This lithium can be extracted by the technology once the water is cleaned of oil and bitumen as result of the front-end water treatment system processing.
 Commencement of lithium extraction will occur as this customer comes online.